 You can also watch recordings from where you left off or add shows to your favourites list to watch later, although offline viewing isn’t currently available.

 BT TV supports ultra HD and the image quality is crystal clear.
 When watching football, the image is noticeably sharp and the colours are vibrant.
 The only slight issue I’ve found is that the sound doesn’t always perfectly sync up with the images.
 But it usually rights itself pretty quickly and the overall viewing quality is excellent.

 Value and verdict

-If you’re a football fan, BT Sport is a must-have, particularly if your team is likely to get into the Champions League (not something we Saints FC fans have to consider, but it’s something my Chelsea fan husband needs to watch).
+If you’re a football fan, BT Sport is a must-have, particularly if your team is likely to get into the Champions League (not something us Saints FC fans have to consider, but it’s something my Chelsea fan husband needs to watch).
 BT TV is still the cheapest way to watch football on TV, but aside from that, BT TV isn’t strictly necessary.

 If you get it as part of your broadband package, then it’s well worth having.
-But it’s not always that user friendly and it can be a bit glitchy.
+But it’s not always that user-friendly and it can be a bit glitchy.

 It’s also important to bear in mind that the BT YouView+ set-top box is only available to BT broadband customers.

 Take a look at our best BT broadband deals.